beaubus/single-file-upload-for-vue/README.md

 <br>
 <br>

-Modern upload input with Drag'n'Drop support, based on the Fetch Api (POST and DELETE methods).
+Universal (Vue2 & Vue3) modern upload input with Drag'n'Drop support, based on the Fetch Api (POST and DELETE methods).
 As simple and lightweight as possible.

 ![](demo/demo.gif)